piantado/LOTlib/Documentation/Tutorial.md

                 return log((1.0-datum.alpha)/100.)

 ```
 There are a few things going on here.
 First, we import LOTHypothesis and use that to define the new class `MyHypothesis`.
 LOTHypothesis defines `compute_prior()` and `compute_likelihood(data)`--more about these later.
 We define the initializer `__init__`.
 We overwrite the LOTHypothesis default and specify that the grammar we want is the one defined above.
 LOTHypotheses also defaultly take an argument called `x` (more on this later), but for now we want our hypothesis to be a function of no arguments.
-So we set `args=[]`.
+When we convert the value of the hypothesis into a string, it will get substituted into the `display` keyword.
+Here, `display="lambda: %s` meaning that the hypothesis will be displayed and also evaled in python as appearing after a lambda.

 Essentially, `compute_likelihood` maps `compute_single_likelihood` over a list of data (treating each as IID conditioned on the hypothesis).
 So when we want to define how the likelihood works, we typically want to overwrite `compute_single_likelihood` as we have above.
 In this function, we expect an input `datum` with attirbutes `input`, `output`, and `alpha`.
 The LOTHypothesis `self` can be viewed as a function (here, one with no arguments) and so it can be called on `datum.input`.
 The likelihood this defines is one in which we generate a random number from 1..100 with probability `1-datum.alpha` and the correct number with probability `datum.alpha`.
 Thus, when the hypothesis returns the correct value (e.g. `self(*datum.input) == datum.output`) we must add these quantities to get the total probability of producing the data.
 When it does not, we must return only the former.
 LOTlib.Hypotheses.Likelihoods defines a number of other standard likelihoods, including the most commonly used  one, `BinaryLikelihood`.